 Many more here.

-4 Responses to “Womanly Words – Gyn”
+4 thoughts on “Womanly Words – Gyn”

 You have selected a nice list of Greek Words to share with us all.
 I will have to keep them available.
 You never know what words will be needed when you are writing.